You Deserve a Cookie! Navigating The Challenging World of Leadership in Forensic Biology

 - Learn practical tools for you and your team to communicate and visualize successes.

 - Learn strategies to deal with management challenges such as legislative mandates, backlogs, getting what you need from upper management, employee turnover, and more

 - Develop a reliable network of management/leader peers.

 This workshop is intended for current managers, supervisors, and those in leadership positions within a forensic DNA laboratory.

 Forensic Scientist Supervisor, Palm Beach County Sheriff’s Office

 Julie Conover Sikorsky is a Forensic Scientist Supervisor, a.k.a.
 Forensic Biology Unit Manager, at the Palm Beach County Sheriff’s Office in West Palm Beach, Florida.
-She has been employed by the PBSO for eighteen years (May 2002 - 2020), and has been a Senior Forensic Scientist for ten years – fulltime processing DNA cases.Submit Questions
+She has been employed by the PBSO for nineteen years, and has been a Senior Forensic Scientist for ten years – fulltime processing DNA cases.Submit Questions

 Director, Duquesne University